 - 5. Annual report contents.
 The annual report shall include the following: - a.
-Sludge and biosolids testing performed.
-Include a copy or summary of all test results, even if not required by the permit. - b.
-Sludge or biosolids quantity shall be reported as dry tons for quantity generated by the wastewater treatment facility, the quantity stored on site at the end of the year, and the quantity used or disposed. - c.
+Biosolids and sludge testing performed.
+If testing was conducted at a greater frequency than what is required by the permit, all test results must be included in the report. - b.
+Biosolids or sludge quantity shall be reported as dry tons for the quantity produced and/or disposed. - c.
 Gallons and % solids data used to calculate the dry ton amounts. - d.
 Description of any unusual operating conditions. - e.
-Final disposal method, dates, and location, and person responsible for hauling and disposal. - i.
-This must include the name, address for the hauler and sludge facility.
-If hauled to a municipal wastewater treatment facility, sanitary landfill, or other approved treatment facility, give the name of that facility. - Include a description of the type of hauling equipment used and the capacity in tons, gallons, or cubic feet.
+Final disposal method, dates, and location, and person responsible for hauling and disposal. - This must include the name and address for the hauler and sludge facility.
+If hauled to a municipal wastewater treatment facility, sanitary landfill, or other approved treatment facility, give the name of that facility. - ii.
+Include a description of the type of hauling equipment used and the capacity in tons, gallons, or cubic feet.